-- The \$5.1 million increase in external costs primarily related to increased research and preclinical development and manufacturing cost associated with our lead product candidate, SRK-015 and other external research costs associated with our other early development candidates. - § The \$1.6 million increase in employee compensation and benefits costs related to increased headcount in our research and development function.
+- The \$5.1 million increase in external costs primarily related to increased research and preclinical development and manufacturing costs associated with our lead product candidate, SRK-015 and other external research costs associated with our other early development candidates. - The \$2.4 million increase in internal costs is primarily driven by an increase in employee compensation and benefits costs related to increased headcount in our research and development function.